VixMobile/template-pixijs-landscape-webapp/README.md

 Intel(R) XDK
 -------------------------------------------
-This templete is part of the Intel(R) XDK.
+This template is part of the Intel(R) XDK.
 Download the Intel XDK at http://software.intel.com/en-us/html5.

 Application Files